Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-view-a-listing-page.md

 export default Routes
 ```

-👁️ All we doing here is making our ViewListing component accessabile on the /listing/:id routee, where we will swap :id for the actual id of the listing from the server to enable us to query the API for the listing data.
+👁️ All we doing here is making our `ViewListing` component accessabile on the `/listing/:id` route, where we will swap `:id` for the actual id of the listing from the server to enable us to query the API for the listing data.

 👁️ By passing down the props into the components we can pass down functions from Reach router and other utils so that it is accessible in other parts of the application.